 \section{Introduction}

-Scientific retrieval~\citep{lawrence1999indexing, white2009scientific} is crucial for scientific discovery.
-While current retrievers are effective at retrieving broadly relevant scientific papers, they often struggle to differentiate between documents covering similar topics~\citep{Sciavolino2021SimpleEQA, Liu2021DenseHRA}, making fine-grained relevance estimation essential.
+Scientific retrieval~\citep{lawrence1999indexing, white2009scientific} is crucial for scientific knowledge discovery.
+While current retrievers are effective at retrieving broadly relevant scientific papers, they often struggle to differentiate among documents covering similar topics~\citep{Sciavolino2021SimpleEQA, Liu2021DenseHRA}, failing to make fine-grained relevance estimation.
 Therefore, the reranking stage~\citep{Carbonell1998TheUOA, Kurland2005PageRankWHA} is particularly important~\citep{Gao2021RethinkTOA}, as it refines the first-stage retrieval to better distinguish between closely ranked documents.